 Recreational pursuits are highly valued within the lower floodplain of the Maribyrnong and Werribee Rivers.
 The rivers are often used for commuting and for recreational running and cycling.
 The Werribee estuary and the lower Maribyrnong are used for boating.
 Public access to the Waterways of the West is dependent on the range of land use zones and land managers, with missing links in the networks of pathways and parklands.

 Victorians are invited to input into the Ministerial Advisory Committee recommendations and help shape future decision making for the Waterways of the West.

 Below are a series of questions which help us better understand the pressures and opportunities facing your valued waterways.

 Introducing the Ministerial Advisory Committee

 Healthy waterways and their associated parklands are important for the health and wellbeing of all Victorians.

 Rivers and creeks in Melbourne’s fast-growing west are valued places for communities.
 In response to strong community advocacy and recommendations in policy to look at extending the Yarra River protections to other urban waterways, the Victorian Government has formed a Ministerial Advisory Committee (MAC) for the Waterways of the West.
 The Waterways of the West includes the Maribyrnong River, Werribee River and the Moonee Ponds Creek, their tributaries and other rivers, creeks and wetlands such as Stony Creek, Kororoit Creek and Lollypop Creek.

-The MAC includes members with extensive experience in water management, planning, local government and cultural values: Chris Chesterfield (Chair), Doreen Garvey Wandin, Melinda Kennedy, Diane Kerr, Alice Kolasa, Shelley Penn and Lydia Wilson.
+The MAC includes members with extensive experience in water management, planning, local government and cultural values: Chris Chesterfield (Chair), Dave Wandin, Melinda Kennedy, Diane Kerr, Alice Kolasa, Shelley Penn and Lydia Wilson.